 Approval is granted, if the thesis topic requires that the project be pursued at an external institution and if all prerequisites are fulfilled.
 The DK decides about approval, rejection or postponement of the request and informs the Rector of the decision.

-10. Research plan and annual report (for doctoral students enrolled before 1.1.2022)
+10. Annual report (for doctoral students enrolled before 1.1.2022)